 “You can never want to be too perfect.
 It gets their hopes up.”
 He said it in a whisper, so only his daughter’s beau could hear.

 It was hard for her to get out of bed earlier that morning.
 Her bones ached, and it was exquisitely demanding to position her mind above the pain.
 She was still active enough for her age, though; and the prepped sugar cookie dough was dolloped on the sheet and in the oven just minutes after her awakening.
 Yet, there was no doubt in her mind that this would probably be her last Christmas.
-If you were there, and if you chose to look, you would have seen it in her eyes—those eyes, those eyes, enough about those eyes.
+If you were there, and if you chose to look, you would have seen it in her eyes—those eyes.
 The Christmas Eve church service and party that night would elevate her spirits.
 Children will return with their children.
 Grandchildren will abound.
 And although her Love is gone, everything on this earth will be okay for one, holy night.

 Her dark silhouette crawled sneakily against the hallway’s sienna-stained paneling.
 The hall was lined with black and white portraits of loved ones in burnished frames.
 The door bell had been ringing for awhile before she was able to walk to the door, and the icicles hanging from the gutter made for a deathly trap.

 When she opened the door she heard: “Mom!”